94bryanr/StringPermutations/README.md

 # StringPermutations
 Algorithm to check if a string is a permutation of another string.

-This algorithm will run in O(n) time where n is the number of characters in both strings.
+Will run in O(n) time where n is the number of characters in both strings.

 I had debated using an array of boolean values to store each characters count, but decided that keeping the time complexity down was more important that using 512 bytes.